-Medicare is the primary payer for qualifying retirees over age 65.
+Medicare is the primary payer for qualifying retired individuals over age 65.
 If a retired Medicare enrollee also has employer-sponsored retiree health insurance coverage, that insurance would "wrap around" the Medicare benefit paying for coinsurance, deductibles, and services covered by the plan but not Medicare.
 Expanding Medicare might replace or reduce the costs of retiree health insurance for this population.
-Although employers cannot divide their retiree population into Medicare and non-Medicare retiree groups, more Medicare coverage translates into overall reduced costs for employer's covering retirees, as this coverage would be secondary to Medicare for the Medicare eligible group.
+Although employers cannot currently divide their retiree population into Medicare and non-Medicare retiree groups, more Medicare coverage translates into overall reduced costs for employer's covering retirees, as this coverage would be secondary to Medicare for the Medicare-eligible group.
 As previously mentioned, Medicare covers only about one-half of a beneficiary's average medical expenses.
-This percentage may increase, with the expansion of Medicare to include prescription drug coverage, beginning in 2006.
-However, even for retirees covered by Medicare, there are services that Medicare does not cover, such as long-term care expenses.
-Also, Medicare does not have a catastrophic limit on beneficiary out-of-pocket expenditures for covered services, (with the exception of Part D prescription drug services and regional Medicare managed care plans, beginning in 2006).
+This percentage will most likely increase for those beneficiaries who enroll in and use the new Medicare Part D prescription drug program.
+However, even for retirees covered by Medicare, there are services that Medicare does not cover, such as most routine check-ups.
+Also, Medicare does not have a catastrophic limit on beneficiary out-of-pocket expenditures for covered services (with the exception of Part D prescription drug services and regional Medicare managed care plans).
 Medicare could be enhanced to expand coverage or to offer a catastrophic limit.
-However, as Medicare will begin to offer a new costly prescription drug benefit in 2006, it is unlikely that other large expansions will take place in the near future that might serve to replace or reduce the costs of retiree health insurance.
+However, as Medicare has just begun to offer its new costly prescription drug benefit, it is unlikely that other expansions will take place in the near future that might serve to replace or reduce some of the costs of retiree health insurance.